twurple/twurple/docs/examples/chat/basic-bot.md

 With that, you can create another type of auth provider that supports multi-user operation (via the `addUserForToken` method) and automatically refreshes all tokens stored in it.

-For the chat client to figure out which user to connect as, you need to specify which one you want to use for chat.
+For the bot to figure out which user to connect as, you need to specify which one you want to use for chat.

 The feature managing this is called **intents**.
 You can give a user a specific set of intents by passing them to the `addUserForToken` function as the second parameter.
-The chat client looks for the `chat` intent by default.
+The bot looks for the `chat` intent by default.

 Just replace the initialization line with this (but keep the `clientId` and `accessToken` constants):